Faculty Ombudsman

 Principles

-The Ohio State faculty ombudsman operates according to the standards of practice of the International Ombudsman Association (IOA).
+The Ohio State Office of Ombuds Services operates according to the standards of practice of the International Ombuds Association (IOA).
 These include:

 Independence

-Though the faculty ombudsman reports annually to the Faculty Council and Office of Academic Affairs, the ombudsman functions independently of all university offices, and neither represents the university administration nor any individual.
+Though the ombuds report annually to the Faculty Council and Office of Academic Affairs, the Office of Ombuds Services functions independently of all university offices, and neither the faculty ombud nor the graduate and professional student ombud represents the university administration nor any individual or group.

-The ombudsman does not take sides and remains neutral.
-The ombudsman is not an advocate for faculty or for the university, but rather, acts as a facilitator and is even-handed.
-The ombudsman does not have the power to change decisions, but can advise, refer, review, and/or persuade as a neutral and impartial agent.
-The ombudsman promotes fair practices and fosters integrity and timeliness in the administration of university policies and practices that affect faculty.
+Members of the Office of Ombuds Services do not take sides and remain impartial.
+They are not advocates for faculty or students or for the university.
+Rather, they act as a facilitator and are even-handed.
+The ombuds do not have the power to change decisions but can advise, refer, review and/or persuade as neutral and impartial agents.
+They promote fair practices and foster integrity and timeliness in the administration of university policies and practices that affect faculty, graduate and professional students, and postdoctoral scholars.

 Confidentiality

-To the extent permitted by law, conversations with the faculty ombudsman are confidential except where there appears to be imminent risk of serious harm, where harassment or other illegal activity may be involved, and where there is no other reasonable option.
+To the extent permitted by law and policy, conversations with the ombuds are confidential except where there appears to be imminent risk of serious harm, where harassment or other illegal activity may be involved and where there is no other reasonable option.

 Informality

-Meeting with the faculty ombudsman is an informal and off-the-record process, which includes such means as: listening, providing and receiving information, identifying and reframing issues, and developing a range of responsible options.
-The faculty ombudsman pursues resolution of concerns and looks into procedural irregularities and/or broader systemic problems.
-The faculty ombudsman does not make binding decisions.
-The ombudsman, as an informal resource, does not participate in any university adjudicative or administrative hearing, process, or procedure related to concerns brought to his attention.
+Meeting with an ombud is an informal and off-the-record process, which includes such means as listening, providing and receiving information, identifying and reframing issues and developing a range of responsible options.
+Ombuds pursue resolution of concerns and look into procedural irregularities and/or broader systemic problems.
+They do not make binding decisions or participate in any university adjudicative or administrative hearing, process or procedure related to concerns brought to their attention.

 History

-The modern use of the term began in Sweden with the Swedish Parliamentary Ombudsman, instituted to safeguard the rights of citizens by establishing a supervisory agency independent of the executive branch.
-Currently, more than 200 colleges and universities have ombudsman offices.
+The modern use of the term "ombudsman" began in Sweden with the Swedish Parliamentary Ombudsman, instituted to safeguard the rights of citizens by establishing a supervisory agency independent of the executive branch.
+Currently, more than 400 colleges and universities have ombuds offices.